Brand Measurement Case Studies

 Same budget, better allocation.
 Marathon measurement showed where top-of-funnel brand-building campaigns could replace the least efficient DR dollars — not supplement them.
 The returns compound through brand searches and baseline revenue that no direct response campaign can build.

-No trough.
-No revenue drop.
+No blind trough.
+No observed revenue drop in this engagement.
 Marathon measured the impact of top-of-funnel brand-building campaigns — not more direct response spend.
-From the first week, the negative new customer revenue comp started closing.
-By week four it was positive.
-Contribution margin grew every single week because the dollars reallocated into brand campaigns were already the least efficient in the account.
+Contribution dollars grew sharply year over year while revenue and new customers kept climbing, because the dollars reallocated into brand campaigns were already the least efficient in the account.
 This was measured, not launched and left to hope.

 From ~2 new followers/day in January to 683/day by March